Oil Spill Cleanup Equipment

 Answer: Thank you for asking.
 In general, the oil containment boom is available in different styles for both shallow water and fast current.
 Due to their short skirt design, most oil containment booms are created with a skirt depth of either six or twelve inches (6 inch or 12 inch).
 This is short enough to work in your area at containing and controlling products.

 If you are looking for a way to additional cleanup small amounts of oil that wash up on your shore, you may also consider the use of an absorbent as an oil spill cleanup equipment.
 Our absorbent products include pads, rolls, floatingabsorbent booms, and more to contain spills and cleanup spills.
-Please check out our Absorbents Page for more information.
+Please view our Absorbents Page or Oil Spill Cleanup page for more information.
 Absorbent may also be sold in a variety, available in Spill Kits.

 Questions?
 We can help!
 Call our team at +1-772-646-0597 or fill out our quote request form to discuss your requirements.